cutelittlecow/resumecards/README.md

 ### Customize the Theme

 ~~To customize the color theme, edit the `color` section of `data/resume.yml`.~~
 **Note:** One of the pitfalls of using Hugo vs Jekyll is the fact that Hugo doesnt support Yaml front matter in Sass.
-This unfortunately currently makes the `color` section of `data/resume.yml` not work as intended.
+This unfortunately  makes the `color` section of `data/resume.yml` not work as intended.
 To change colors currently, you'll need to edit the following, changing default to whatever color you choose:
 ```
 $theme-color: map-get(map-get($all-colors, "default"), "base");
 $theme-sub: map-get(map-get($all-colors, "default"), "sub");